storm-software/cyclone-ui/apps/cli/README.md

   Clean the theme configuration for the client application based on the colors provided in the Storm configuration file

 EXAMPLES
+  Clean all the theme configurations using the output path from the Storm configuration file

+    $ cyclone-ui themes clean clean

-  Clean the themes using the output path from the Storm configuration file
+  Clean just the 'brand.ts' theme configuration file using the output path from the Storm configuration file

+    $ cyclone-ui themes clean clean brand

+  Clean all the theme configurations in the output path './path/to/output'

+    $ cyclone-ui themes clean clean --output=./path/to/output

+  Clean just the 'brand.ts' theme configuration file in the output path './path/to/output'

-    $ cyclone-ui theme clean clean
+    $ cyclone-ui themes clean clean --output=./path/to/output

-  Clean the themes, and write the output to ./path/to/output
+  Clean all the theme configurations in the output path './path/to/output', and skip confirmation prompts

-    $ cyclone-ui theme clean clean --output=./path/to/output
+    $ cyclone-ui themes clean clean --output=./path/to/output --skip

-  Clean the themes, write the output to ./path/to/output, and skip confirmation prompts
+  Clean just the 'brand.ts' theme configuration file in the output path './path/to/output', and skip confirmation prompts

-    $ cyclone-ui theme clean clean --output=./path/to/output --skip
+    $ cyclone-ui themes clean clean --output=./path/to/output --skip

 FLAG DESCRIPTIONS
   -o, --output=<directory>  Output directory